How to Fix WordPress RSS Feed Errors

 Throughout this article, you will learn how to fix RSS feed errors in WordPress.
 In addition, we will discuss what caused these errors and how they may be prevented in the future.

 Knowing how RSS works first will help you to better understand RSS errors.
-It is especially important for you to know that your RSS feed is created in XML, a markup language that facilitates data sharing.
+RSS feeds are created in XML, a markup language that facilitates data sharing.

 The structure of the XML document must be extremely precise to function appropriately.
 Even something as simple as misplaced line breaks can ruin it.
 The most common WordPress RSS feed errors can be attributed to this problem.